Majors and Careers

 All schools with exceptional requirements have major-change criteria approved by the Academic Senate and published on the Division of Undergraduate Education's Change of Major Criteria website.
 Students changing majors may meet the approved major-change criteria of the unit they wish to enter that are in place at the time of their change of major or those in effect up to one year before.

-Students who enter the University as freshmen or sophomores, who are uncertain about their major, and who wish to explore, experiment, and then decide, may participate in the Division of Undergraduate Education - Undeclared Advising Office administered by the Division of Undergraduate Education.
+Students who enter the University as freshmen or sophomores, who are uncertain about their major, and who wish to explore their options, experiment, and then decide, may participate in the Division of Undergraduate Education - Undergraduate/Undeclared Advising Office administered by the Division of Undergraduate Education.
 The Division is devoted to enriching the learning environment for lower-division students, especially those in the freshman year.
-Detailed information about the Undecided/Undeclared Advising Program is available in the Division of Undergraduate Education section.
+Detailed information about the Undergraduate/Undeclared Advising Program is available in the Division of Undergraduate Education section.

 Preparation for Graduate or Professional Study

 Undergraduate students should keep the possibility of future graduate or professional study in mind as they plan their academic programs, and they should discuss their career goals with their advisors.
 Students who have an idea of the direction in which they would like to go should familiarize themselves with the basic requirements for postbaccalaureate study and keep those requirements in mind when selecting courses.
 Furthermore, students should supplement their undergraduate programs by anticipating foreign language or other special requirements at major graduate schools and by intensive work in areas outside their major that are of special relevance to their intended graduate work.
 Students should consult the graduate advisor or academic counselor in the academic unit corresponding to their area of interest and visit the UCI Career Center which offers a number of services useful to those considering graduate or professional study.